phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/extension_infos.rst

-Publishing extension informations
+Publishing extension information
 =================================

-Extensions can publish informations asked by ``phpinfo()`` or the Reflection API.
+Extensions can publish information asked by ``phpinfo()`` or the Reflection API.
 Let's see that together.

 This chapter won't be too long as there is really no difficulty.